WemyssJ/RvTK/README.md

 > **Note:** RvTK is an independent third-party add-in for Autodesk Revit.
 It is not affiliated with, endorsed by, or sponsored by Autodesk.
 >
 > **Project Status:** RvTK is currently the working name for the product and may undergo branding refinement prior to commercial release.
+>
+> **Development Status:** RvTK is undergoing active development and testing using real-world project workflows.
+While extensive testing and validation is carried out to improve stability and reliability, users should verify automated outputs through their normal project quality assurance processes before relying on results for project delivery.

 ---

-# Development Team
+## Development Team

-RvTK is being developed by a two-person team with a combined 35 years of experience across structural engineering, BIM management, and Autodesk Revit workflows.
+RvTK is being developed by a two-person team with a combined 35 years of experience across structural engineering, BIM management, and delivering Autodesk Revit-based projects.

 The project has been created from real-world experience delivering BIM projects and is focused on solving practical workflow challenges encountered by Revit users.

+RvTK is currently being tested using real-world project workflows to validate functionality, stability, and usability before commercial release.

 ---

+## Why RvTK Exists

+Many Revit users rely on a combination of manual processes, internal scripts, and multiple disconnected tools to complete everyday project tasks.

+These workflows can result in inconsistent processes, duplicated effort, and increased time spent managing information rather than delivering projects.

+RvTK aims to bring these workflows together into a single, professionally developed toolkit that improves consistency, reduces repetitive manual work, and helps organisations deliver projects more efficiently.

+The project is built from real-world BIM delivery experience, focusing on practical improvements that provide meaningful value to project teams.

+---

-# Target Users
+## Target Users

 RvTK is intended for professionals and organisations working with Autodesk Revit, including:

 * BIM Managers responsible for standards, workflows, and project delivery
 * Structural engineering teams managing complex Revit models
 * Architectural practices looking to improve modelling efficiency and consistency
-* MEP teams managing coordinated design workflows
+* MEP teams managing coordinated multidisciplinary design workflows
 * Design organisations seeking improved automation and quality assurance processes

 As development progresses, RvTK aims to support workflows across multiple disciplines within the AEC industry.

 ---

-# Autodesk API Integration

-RvTK is developed using the Autodesk Revit API and integrates directly with Autodesk Revit functionality to automate and enhance existing workflows.

-The add-in interacts with Revit elements, documents, views, sheets, parameters, and project data through the Revit API, enabling workflows including:

-* Model management and quality assurance
-* Drawing production and revision workflows
-* Parameter management and data handling
-* BIM standards and information delivery workflows
-* Productivity automation
-* Custom user interface tools and workflow management

----

-# Technology Stack

-RvTK is developed using:

-* C#
-* Autodesk Revit API
-* .NET Framework
-* Windows Presentation Foundation (WPF) for custom user interfaces

-The application follows Autodesk Revit API development practices, including transaction-based workflows and Revit's single-threaded application architecture.

----

-# Development Disclaimer

-RvTK is currently under active development.
-While extensive testing and validation is carried out to improve stability and reliability, users should validate automated outputs through their normal project quality assurance processes before relying on results for project delivery.

----

-# Compatibility

-RvTK currently supports the following Autodesk Revit versions:

-* Autodesk Revit 2023
-* Autodesk Revit 2024
-* Autodesk Revit 2025
-* Autodesk Revit 2026
-* Autodesk Revit 2027 (limited testing completed)

----

-# Requirements

-RvTK requires:

-* Windows 10/11
-* Autodesk Revit 2023 or newer
-* .NET Framework 4.8 or later
-* A valid Autodesk Revit installation

----

-# Overview
+## Overview

 RvTK brings together the tools and workflows that BIM professionals use every day, helping reduce repetitive processes, improve consistency, and make working in Autodesk Revit more efficient.